emulsify-ds/emulsify-website/posts/new-foundation.md

 EC4.x moves the build system to Vite.
 That is an important technical change, but the bigger story is what it unlocks.

-With EC4.x, Emulsify is no longer shaped around the assumption that every project is a Drupal theme.
+Emulsify has always had uses beyond a single implementation path.
+With EC4.x, that flexibility becomes easier to see, configure, and extend.
 Drupal-specific behavior still exists where it should, but it now lives behind a Drupal platform adapter.
 Generic projects can stay generic.
 React projects can use React.
 Twig-based CMS projects can use Twig.
 Mixed systems can document both Twig-rendered and React-rendered components in the same Storybook instance.

 With that change, EC4.x becomes easier to use as a shared frontend foundation, whether you are working on a Drupal implementation, building a standalone design system, modernizing an existing theme, or preparing for another platform integration in the future.